streamcoreai/streamcore-server/README.md

 docker run --rm -p 8080:8080 -v "$(pwd)/config.toml:/config.toml:ro" streamcoreai-server
 ```

 Then connect a client to `http://localhost:8080/whip`.
-You can use the browser client from [streamcoreai/examples-typescript](https://github.com/streamcoreai/examples-typescript) or any of the SDKs linked below.
+You can use the browser client from [streamcoreai/examples](https://github.com/streamcoreai/examples/tree/main/typescript) or any of the SDKs listed below.

 ### Option B: Local Development